-- 4. Submission of a degree plan, signed by the advisor, in the area for which certification is sought. - 5.
-A minimum overall grade point average (GPA) of 2.75 with all courses completed with grades of "C" or better (grades of "C-" are unacceptable). - 6.
-Submission of verification that all parts of the THEA (Texas Higher Education Assessment) examination have been passed with the following minimum scores: 270 in Reading; 230 in Mathematics; and 220 in Writing.
-(The THEA examination is a different examination from the ASSET examination required for admission to the University.
-Both the ASSET and THEA must be passed for admission to the Teacher Preparation Program at Texas Southern University.)
+- 4. Submission of the degree plan, signed by the advisor, in the area for which certification is sought. - 5.
+A minimum overall grade point average (GPA) of 2.5 with all core-related courses completed with grades of "C" or better (grades of "C-" are unacceptable). - 6.
+Revision Effective Fall 2006: Submission of verification that the passing criteria given for one of the fundamental tests listed below has been met.
+Applicants for the Educator Preparation Program are not TASP/THEA exempt and are not eligible for any waivers.